SmartlyDressedGames/Unturned-Docs/ModHooks.md

 ### Text Chat Event Hook

 Event when a text chat message passes certain filters such as channel, within a radius, and containing a secret phrase.
 Only fired on the server.

+### Timer Event Hook

+Allows events to set or cancel a timer, and triggers an event when the timer expires.

 ### Vehicle Event Hook